- Shop these protein-rich snacks for healthy eating on-the-go

 Depending on a number of factors, including your weight and level of activity, it could be that you aren't eating enough protein or that you aren't eating it at the most optimal times throughout your day.
 For instance, when it comes to timing your protein intake, WebMD recommends having a protein-rich snack after working out, since protein allows your muscles to grow and recover faster to help improve results in the gym.

 Determining how much protein you should have daily is a simple calculation.
 According to the Recommended Dietary Allowance, you should have 0.36 grams per pound of body weight per day.
 So, if you weigh 150 pounds, that'd be 54 grams.
 Of course, depending on how much you exercise and whether you're trying to build muscle, you can up that amount to meet your needs.

 Since many of us are on the go and have busy schedules, the tricky part often involves choosing healthy, protein-rich snacks that are convenient to carry around.
 Think jerky, snack bars made from nuts and fruits, and other delicious options that will help you to stay fuller for longer and keep your body feeling strong.

-Below are five of our favorites, based on their ratings, ingredients, and our own taste-testing.
+Below are some of our favorites, based on their ratings, ingredients, and our own taste-testing.